Plectrum: Guitars and similar instruments

 A plectrum for electric guitars, acoustic guitars, bass guitars and mandolins is typically a thin piece of plastic or other material most commonly shaped like a pointed teardrop or triangle, though the size, gauge, shape and width may vary considerably.
 Banjo and guitar players may wear a metal or plastic thumb pick mounted on a ring, and bluegrass banjo players often wear metal or plastic fingerpicks on their fingertips.
 Many guitarists use fingerpicks as well.

 Guitar picks are made of a variety of materials, including celluloid, metal, and rarely other exotic materials such as turtle shell, but today delrin (a synthetic thermoplastic polymer) is the most common.
 For other instruments in the modern day, most players use plastic plectra but a variety of other materials, including wood and felt (for use with the ukulele) are common.
 Guitarists in the rock, blues, jazz and bluegrass genres tend to use a plectrum, partly due to the use of steel strings wearing out the player's fingernails quickly, but also because a plectrum provides a more "clear", "focused" and "aggressive" sound.
+Using a pick can also help guitarists to unlock techniques - such as pinch harmonics and pick scrapes - which are difficult to pull off with finger-picking.
 Many guitarists will also use the pick in combination with the remaining picking-hand fingers simultaneously, to combine the different advantages of flat-picking and finger picking.
 This technique is called hybrid picking, or more colloquially in country & bluegrass genres as "chicken pickin'".

 A plectrum of the guitar type is often called a pick (or a flatpick to distinguish it from fingerpicks).